REVIEW: EXPLORER TRAY-BACK SLIDE-ON

 The vinyl floor has a 150mm lip keeping the zips and canvas clear of splash and it’s welded rather than sewn to prevent leakage.
 Outward-sloping walls provide a comfortable 1900x2400mm floor.

 The optional walls for the side awning include roll-up sections over mesh windows and they attach in sections for a flexible layout netting 2400x4500mm of enclosed space.

 The upstairs bedroom is equipped with a standard 6in high-density foam mattress, though an innerspring is optional.
 The mattress sits on extruded aluminium mesh, clearing the top of the unit for excellent ventilation and creating a void to keep wires out of the way.

 There are light switches immediately inside the doorway and next to the bedhead as well as a hardwired LED in the tent roof.
 There is also a 12V outlet at the foot of the bed, inside the door, so you can plug in a TV or another appliance for comfort at camp.
-Three screened windows provide lighting during the day and airflow at night and can be enclosed with clear, Velcro-in vinyl coverings during inclement weather.
+Three screened windows provide lighting during the day and airflow at night and can be enclosed with clear, hook and loop fasteners and vinyl coverings during inclement weather.